MacroFab/MF_Part_Style_Guide/README.md

 5. Pin 1 of the footprint will start in the upper left side of the footprint and count down.

 6. Each footprint will be enclosed by a silkscreen.
 This silkscreen must represent the maximal area of the part and enclose the pads.
 The thickness of this silkscreen is 0.127mm or 5mils.
-It will be on the “21 tPlace” layer.

 7. Orientation of the footprint will be denoted with a filled in rectangle and be near pin 1.
-It will be on layer “21 tPlace”.

 8. Pads will be named by the normal naming convention of Eagle.
 Ex.
 P$1, P$2….